Call centers are the front line of customer service but many common call center problems can stand in the way of top-tier customer service.

 Although most dissatisfied customers will not complain, even worse, they will leave and never come back.

-And even if the call center compensates customers to make up for their bad experience, it takes 7 positive experiences on average to make up for one single bad one.
+And even if the call center compensates customers to make up for their bad experience, it takes seven positive experiences on average to make up for one bad one.

 An optimal solution to enhancing customer satisfaction and loyalty is by providing an Interactive Voice Response or else skills-based routing.
 When the customers call, they will have a more personalized experience.